newrelic/nri-flex/docs/basics/creating_configs.md

 ## <a name='AlphaAPIs'></a>Alpha APIs

-The following APIs are in alpha status, and while they may work for your usecase, New Relic does not yet support them.
+The following APIs are in alpha status, and while they may work for your use case, New Relic does not yet support them.

 - [Net dial](#net-dial): Can be used for port testing or for sending messages and processing responses.
 - [Database queries](#database-queries)